i05nagai/memorandum/language/english_speaking.md

     * what level of service will the users expect?
 * aim
     * TinderU App aims to help college students
+    * aimed at full metanl and physical recovery accoreding to all medical means and methods of medical healing – using state of the art techniques, treatments
 * proceed
 * self-service
     * used to describe a store, restaurant, etc. where you are not served by an employee, but collect goods or food yourself